-On behalf of Management I declare that I have no knowledge of, and the Authority is not on notice of any non-compliance, with laws and regulations that could impact on the 2018/2019 financial statements other than those that will be properly disclosed in the 2018/2019 financial statements.
+On behalf of Management I declare that I have no knowledge of, and the Authority is not on notice of any non-compliance, with laws and regulations that could impact on the 2019/2020 financial statements other than those that will be properly disclosed in the 2019/2020 financial statements.
 All contingent liabilities are discussed and identified and/or updated and reviewed annually in order to reflect the known position as at the balance sheet date.

 4) What controls do you have in place to: identify; authorise; approve; account for; and disclose, related party transactions and relationships?
-For any new related parties (i.e. any not already disclosed in your year end 31 March 2018 audited financial statements) please provide a list of them, explain the nature of these, and whether you have entered into any transactions with these related parties during the year to 31 March 2019.
+For any new related parties (i.e. any not already disclosed in your year end 31 March 2019 audited financial statements) please provide a list of them, explain the nature of these, and whether you have entered into any transactions with these related parties during the year to 31 March 2020.

-On behalf of the Management I declare that I have no knowledge of any such related party transactions that require further disclosure from those previously declared.
+On behalf of Management I declare that I have no knowledge of any such related party transactions that require further disclosure from those previously declared.

 The Authority has robust procedures in place to identify and record any related party transactions in respect of its members and senior chief officers included within the statement of accounts which has taken place during the year and is informed by the robust formal year end process of signed declarations outlining all detailed related party transactions and relationships which apply to all individual Members and Senior Chief Officers.
-Various sources of information held and recorded by the Authority also help to inform the robust procedures in place including its formal Committee protocols (whereby members must declare at meetings they attend any interests of a personal nature (where they can not vote on that item) or of a prejudicial nature where they will have to leave the meeting for that item); the Authority's Constitution; and the detailed policies and procedure rules and financial regulations of the Authority that are required to be observed which are also in place to ensure any related party transactions are identified, fully disclosed and recorded, properly considered and accounted for as necessary.
+Various sources of information held and recorded by the Authority also help to inform the robust procedures in place including its formal Committee protocols (whereby members must declare at meetings they attend any interests of a personal nature (where they can not vote on that item) or of a prejudicial nature where they will have to leave the meeting for that item); the Authority that are required to be observed which are also in place to ensure any related party transactions are identified, fully disclosed and recorded, properly considered and accounted for as necessary.